matatirosolutions/CorleyMaintenanceBundle/README.md

 ## Configuration

-You can configure the bundle in order to change the default behaviour (all options has a default value)
+You can configure the bundle in order to change the default behaviour (all options have a default value)

+For projects not using Flex
 ```yml
 # config.yml
 corley_maintenance: